loreh23/CalcEngine/CalculatorEngine/JarsAndFiles/readme.txt

  CalcEngine-Impl-0.0.1-SNAPSHOT.jar
  configFile.properties
  input.txt
- output.txt (empty file)

 How to Run the app:
- in command line: java -jar AppCore-0.0.1-SNAPSHOT-jar-with-dependencies.jar input.txt output.txt configFile.properties
+ in command line: java -jar AppCore-0.0.1-SNAPSHOT-jar-with-dependencies.jar input.txt configFile.properties

 How to extend the app:
  1.Write the implementation of the classes that will extend the application (for this, you need to use CalcEngine-API as a dependency and you need to extend one of the following classes: